Aanchi-glitch2744/JavaScriptGames-Hacktoberfest2023/README.md

     1. Fork this repo
     2. Star this repo
     3. Add a folder with 'GameName' as folder name, where GameName is name of game. e.g. SnakeGame (include all necessary files like index.html with embedded scripts.js or style.css inside).
+    4. Place GameFolder into JavaScriptGameLogic Folder and Css Designs in CssTime Folder.
-    4. commit the code
+    5. Commit the code
-    5. Make pull request (Make sure your PR is well defined).
+    6. Make pull request (Make sure your PR is well defined).
 ***
 <h2 align="center">
     <p>